DataScienceSpecialization/courses/05_ReproducibleResearch/Checklist/index.md

 ---

+## DO: Set Your Seed

+* Random number generators generate pseudo-random numbers based on an initial seed (usually a number or set of numbers)

+  - In R you can use the `set.seed()` function to set the seed and to specify the random number generator to use

+* Setting the seed allows for the stream of random numbers to be exactly reproducible

+* Whenever you generate random numbers for a non-trivial purpose, **always set the seed**

+---

-## DO: Think About the Pipeline
+## DO: Think About the Entire Pipeline

-* Data analysis is a lengthy process
+* Data analysis is a lengthy process; it is not just tables / figures / reports

+* Raw data &rarr; processed data &rarr; analysis &rarr; report

 * How you got the end is just as important as the end itself

-* The farther back in the pipeline you can "preserve" the better
+* The more of the data analysis pipeline you can make reproducible, the better for everyone

 ---